 I like to add salsa in my Chicken Tortilla Soup.
 It offers great flavor and intensity.
 And who couldn’t use a nice bowl of soup during these cold months?

 And for a quick appetizer for those upcoming holiday parties, why not try this Baked Goat Cheese with Mango Salsa?
-Chop a little mango, mix it with your Chip N’ Dip salsa, pour it over some goat cheese & cream cheese mix and bake it.
+Chop a little mango, mix it with some fresh salsa, pour it over some goat cheese & cream cheese mix and bake it.
 You’ll have a creamy, sweet and spicy dip that all of your guests this holiday season will love.

 So much fancier than plain chips and salsa.
 And so easy to make.
-You can find the full recipe here.
+You can find the full recipe here for my Baked Goat Cheese with Mango Salsa.

 What is your favorite way to use salsa?